-\ less than 10% of total purchase of materials of the Group.
+less than 10% of total purchase of materials of the Group.

-(d) Customer risk
+(c) Customer risk

 The success of the Group's business going forward will rely in part on the Group's ability to continue to obtain and expand its business from existing customers while also attracting new customers.
-For the year end December 31, 2020, the majority of the Group's revenue generated from sales of passenger-grade AAVs are from limited number of customers that mainly operate the AAVs on a limited trial basis in tourism locations in China, rather than in broad, mainstream commercial operations.
-The COVID-19 outbreak has had a particularly severe impact on global tourism industry, which may materially adversely affect these customers.
-This could result in these customers to cease purchases, cancel or reduce orders for the Group's products or services, or fail to make payments owed to the Group in a timely manner or at all which would materially and adversely impact the Group's business and result of operations.
+For the year end December 31, 2021, the majority of the Group's revenue generated from sales of passenger-grade AAVs are from a limited number of customers that mainly operate the AAVs on a limited trial basis in tourism locations in China, rather than in broad, mainstream commercial operations.
+The COVID-19 outbreak has had a particularly severe impact on the global tourism industry.
+Some customers have been materially adversely affected, which resulted in failing to make payments owed to the Group in a timely manner or at all.
+This may further result in these customers to ceasing purchases, canceling or reducing orders for the Group's products or services or failing to make payments owed to us in a timely manner or at all, which would materially and adversely impact the Group's business and result of operations.